jmjos/ratatoskr/README.md

 - Usability: Single point-of-entry to set design parameters.
 The design parameters allow for rapid testing of different designs.
 - Reporting: Automatic generation of detailed reports from network-scale performance to buffer utilization.

-Ratatoskr  is developed at the University in Magdeburg, Germany and University of Bremen, Germany.
+Ratatoskr  is developed at the RWTH Aachen University, Germany, OVG University Magdeburg, Germany and University of Bremen, Germany.
 It is under MIT license terms.
 If you use the simulator in your research, we would appreciate the following citation in any publications to which it has contributed:

 ---